phunanon/ttyt/README.md

 ### Rationale

 **Replay attacks.** This API is not designed to mitigate replay attacks.
 Storing used nonces conflicts with my priority of a largely stateless server.
-HTTPS will mitigate most replay attack issues, and others are serious enough that they would jeopardise the private key itself let alone replayed requests.
+HTTPS will mitigate most replay attack issues, and others are serious enough that I expect they would jeopardise the private key itself let alone replayed requests.

 **Proof-of-work.** I accept the reality that people mint new emails even with providers like Google without much stopping them.
 And so this is embraced: you can have an identity, and send mail, so long as you sacrifice some compute time.
-Ideally I'd be using a memory-hard algorithm but there isn't mature support for these in JavaScript yet; or using something useful, like proof-of-space for storing encrypted chunks of the database.
-I'd have everybody doing BOINC tasks if it were technically feasible.
+Ideally I'd be using a memory-hard algorithm but there isn't mature support for these in JavaScript yet; or using something useful, like proof-of-space for storing encrypted chunks of the database; or something financially beneficial to me, like mining crypto-currency; or something ethical, like doing BOINC tasks if it were technically feasible.
 The happy-path is that you generate an identity once, then are always in the address book of your recipients.

+**Attachments.** TTYT does not have a concept of attachments as these complicate client implementations, and put strain on email providers.
+Files should instead be served by third-party providers, normalising the exchange of lightweight hashes and secret keys.

+**Rich text.** HTML has enabled email to deliver (ideally) accessible, structured, potentially branded content.
+However, with the advent of LLMs, information can now be automatically extracted from weakly or unconventionally structured documents, increasingly even offline.